 - Stop by Walker 124 and meet with Career Development to chat about your summer break plans.
 Do you have a job lined up or will you complete an internship?
 Will you be on campus working a job during that time?
 Stop by the Human Resources office to check on any new campus employment opportunities.
 Staff in the Office of Career Development can also help you draft a resume and practice interview techniques.

 - Is your schedule set for Fall 2015?
 WebAdvisor is still open and you are able to make changes to your schedule without signatures from your advisors as long as classes open.

 - As you did with your midterms, develop a study schedule for your final exams.
 Plan ahead for how you might negotiate the stress of having more than one exam on one day.
 Learning Support Services is an excellent resource for time management and study plans.
 Stop by Walker 126 for assistance.

-- Look Forward: Get yourself ready for finals.
+- Look Forward: Get yourself ready for finals week, which begins next Friday and the following week.
 If you haven’t done so already, write down the time and location of all of your finals.
-This information should be on your syllabus, and you can also find it by going to the Registrar's page.
+This information should be on your syllabus, and you can also find it by going to this web site: http://www.linfield.edu/registrars.html.
 Regardless, you should confirm the information with your instructor to make sure nothing has changed.